CoderXXL/desktop-configurator/README.md

 # Desktop Configurator
-This repository contains an Ansible Playbook, used to configure Ubuntu Desktop and Gnome with the LazyBytez theme and utilities.
+This repository contains an Ansible Playbook, used to configure Ubuntu Desktop.

 This playbook manages:
- - Gnome Theme & Icons
- - Dock
  - Installation of commonly used software
  - Configuration of commonly used software

-This playbook automatically applies the beautiful [Catppuccin Themes](https://github.com/catppuccin/catppuccin) where applicable!

 **NOTE:** This role changes your system language and keyboard layout to __German__!